yashkattimani/yashkattimani/README.md

 - 👋 Hi, I’m @yashkattimani
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
+Master's in Data Science from George Washington University, Washington DC
-Electronics and Communication from National Institute of Technology Karnataka
+- 🧑‍🎓 B.Tech in Electronics and Communication from National Institute of Technology Karnataka
 - 💞️ I’m looking to collaborate on ...
 Data Science Projects
 - 📫 How to reach me ... yash.kattimani5@gmail.com